-Being the first of several single fathers in the Disney canon, the kindly, absent-minded woodcarver Gepetto brings a strong, paternal warmth to the film, grounding an otherwise fantastical movie with the comfort and familiarity of home, waiting to be found again by our hero.
+Being the first of several single fathers in the Disney canon, the kindly, absent-minded woodcarver and toymaker Gepetto brings a strong, paternal warmth to the film, grounding an otherwise fantastical movie with the comfort and familiarity of home, waiting to be found again by our hero.
 Despite the sentimental old guy not appearing much outside the first act, he ends up being one of the more memorable, loving father figures from the House of Mouse.
 Gepetto is accompanied by his faithful pet, the stroppy, long-suffering kitten Figaro, who is quite the scene-stealer with his short-tempered antics; it’s easy to see why the mischievous kitten was later made a recurring character in the Mickey Mouse shorts, as Minnie Mouse’s cat.
-The benevolent Blue Fairy, who animates Pinocchio, only appears in person twice in the film, but her influence reaches throughout.
+The enigmatic, benevolent Blue Fairy, who animates Pinocchio, only appears in person twice in the film, but her magical, motherly influence reaches throughout.
 Curiously enough, she looks like Snow White all grown up (and apparently they shared the same animator).
 Instead of a single, overarching villain, “Pinocchio” has a string of increasingly dangerous antagonists, many of whom prey upon on Pinocchio’s lack of worldly experience in a manner most disturbing.
-You have two illiterate, small-time conmen, Honest John and Gideon; a larger-than-life, child-abusing showman, Stromboli; local bully and ruffian (but genuine friend to Pinocchio), Lampwick; a satanic slave driver in the Coachman; and a sperm whale with serious rage issues, Monstro.
-About half of these guys never get their storylines wrapped-up neatly or receive any sort of justice for their evil.
-Monstro beams himself to death on some rocks and Honest John receives some preemptive, well-deserved abuse from Gideon with a mallet, but guys like Stromboli and the Coachman simply carry on with their lives after their brief encounters with Pinocchio.
+You have two illiterate, small-time conmen, Honest John and Gideon; a greedy, larger-than-life, child-abusing showman, Stromboli; a crass local bully and ruffian, but genuine friend to Pinocchio, Lampwick; a satanic slave driver in the Coachman; and a colossal, fearsome sperm whale with serious rage issues, Monstro.
+About half of these guys never have their storylines wrapped-up neatly or receive any sort of justice for their evil.
+Monstro beams himself to death on some rocks and Honest John receives some preemptive, well-deserved abuse from Gideon with a mallet, but guys like Stromboli and the Coachman simply carry on with their lives after their brief encounters with Pinocchio, free to cause more damage.
 In some ways, the lack of closure makes these figures more real though, and ties into some of the more cynical acknowledgements the movie makes.
 These characters do have lives beyond being villains in a wooden boy’s story, and in real life, not every villain gets their due.
 Not every one can.

-So all in all, “Pinocchio” is a surprisingly early magnum opus for Walt Disney Animation Studios.
-As I said, the quality starts to drop in the last twenty minutes with an ending that doesn’t make much sense, but it’s easily one of the strongest films produced by the studio during their golden and silver age.
+So all in all, “Pinocchio” is a surprisingly early smash hit from Walt Disney Animation Studios.
+As I said, the quality starts to drop in the last twenty minutes with an ending that doesn’t make much sense, but it’s easily one of the strongest films produced by the studio during their golden and silver age and a tour-de-force of quality animation.

 * There is a surprisingly large amount of butt jokes in this family film from 1940 (Stromboli could teach Ursula a few things about “body language”), and this honestly made me smile.
 Some things never change.